Delhi Budget not presented, AAP accuses Centre of blocking it

 The finance minister claimed that the Union home ministry had written to Delhi chief secretary refusing to approve the Budget, but the letter was not forwarded.

 The Delhi government did not present its Budget on Tuesday as the Aam Aadmi Party accused the Centre of blocking it.
+The Budget will now be presented on Wednesday.

-Chief Minister Arvind Kejriwal wrote to Prime Minister Narendra Modi, saying that it was for the first time in 75 years that a state Budget has been stalled, reported PTI.
+Chief Minister Arvind Kejriwal wrote to Prime Minister Narendra Modi on Tuesday, saying that it was for the first time in 75 years that a state Budget has been stalled, reported PTI.

 “Why are you upset with Delhiites?”
 Kejriwal wrote.
 “Please don’t stall Delhi’s Budget.
 With folded hands, Delhiites urge you to pass their Budget.”